proycon/anavec/README.rst

   --unkweight UNKWEIGHT
                         Unknown character weight for anagram vector
                         representation (default: 1)
+  --lmwin               Boost the scores of the LM selection just prior to
+                        output (default: False)
+  --locallm             Use a local LM to select a preferred candidate in each
-  --json                Output JSON (default: False) --noout               Do not output (default: True) -d, --debug
+                        candidate list instead of the LM integrated in the decoder (default: False) --report              Output a full report (default: False) --json                Output JSON (default: False) --noout               Do not output (default: True) -d, --debug